Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

 This leads to the following equations,

 where we are explicitly imposing the diagonality of the relevant braiding exchange operator in the left fused basis.
-We can apply analogous reasoning the second the second generator in Equation \eqref{eq::B3N4} and express any $Y$-symbol as a combination of $F$-and $Q$- symbols,
+We can apply analogous reasoning to the second generator in Equation \eqref{eq::B3N4} and express any $Y$-symbol as a combination of $F$-and $Q$- symbols,

 Hence, even though these are two new four particle generators in the graph braid group, the introduction of fusion and naturality of graph braiding allows us to express them via three particle generators.
 As such, in any equation utilising an $X-$ or $Y-$ symbol, we can express these symbols in terms of an equation for the $P-$ and $Q-$symbols respectively.